If you’ve ever toyed with the idea of taking your pontoon for a camping trip, I highly suggest it!

 Obviously, make sure these don’t become wet on your boat ride.
 In fact, bring along a tarp to cover and keep the wood dry once you place it on land.

 If you use a canopy enclosure or tent on your boat, you can use a small cabin heater.
 Just make sure to plug it up to another power course that’s not your boat’s battery.
+We also recommend a carbon monoxide detector as a vital piece of boat safety equipment when using a heater inside an enclosure.

 Solar and LED Lights